I am a

 Improving human health through understanding environmental influences

-When you study Environmental Health within the Health Sciences at Griffith University, you'll learn how to deal with environmental health issues such as food safety, water pollution, infectious disease outbreaks and hazardous waste.
+Did you know you can study Environmental Health as a career-oriented major with a Bachelor of Health Science?
+In this degree, you'll learn how to understand and manage environmental health issues such as food safety, water pollution, infectious disease outbreaks and hazardous waste.

 Study environmental health at Griffith